ilime/Petal/README.md

 ### Releases

-Go to the [release page](https://github.com/ilime/Petal/releases) and download the latest version
+Go to the [release page](https://github.com/ilime/Petal/releases) and download the latest app.

 ### Arch Linux

-You can install [petal-bin](https://aur.archlinux.org/packages/petal-bin/) from AUR
+You can also install [petal-bin](https://aur.archlinux.org/packages/petal-bin/) from AUR.

 ## How to develop